-Error!
-Reference source not found. illustrates the state machine of CHICKADEE.
-Below is an indepth explanation of each operational state:
+Figure 1-2 illustrates the state machine of CHICKADEE.
+Below is an in-depth explanation of each operational state:

 - DEEP SLEEP: In this state, CHICKADEE's MCU enters a deep sleep mode to minimize energy consumption.
 The device defaults to this state upon factory initialization.
 Applying power to the USB-C connector wakes the CHICKADEE into STARTUP.
 Sending a DL returns CHICKADEE to DEEP SLEEP (refer to §3.3.1). - 2.
 STARTUP: The STARTUP state marks the initial boot-up phase of CHICKADEE, where the device undergoes essential procedures such as Power-On Self Tests (POSTs) and other initialization tasks.
 These preparations are conducted to ensure the system is ready to commence the process of joining the LoRa network.
 The CHICKADEE transitions into this state following a successful reset or wake-up from DEEP SLEEP mode. - 3.
 JOIN: In the JOIN state, CHICKADEE endeavors to connect to a LoRa network.
 Initially, the two LEDs flash rapidly, signaling the initiation of this process, with this rapid flashing lasting for the first hour.
 Subsequently, the flashing rate slows down to conserve battery life.
 Throughout the entire joining process, the LEDs flash each time CHICKADEE sends a join request uplink, providing visual feedback of the ongoing network connection attempt. - 4.
 NORMAL: Upon successfully completing the JOIN process, CHICKADEE transitions to the NORMAL state.
-In this state, the device regularly sends geolocation and transducer information. - 5.
+In this state, the device regularly sends geolocation and transducer information.
+LPGNSS is the first scan type performed by default in the geolocation cycle (where more than one scan type may be performed). - 5.
 EMERGENCY: Transitioning to the EMERGENCY state occurs when pressing and holding the Emergency Button (EB) for 2 s.